… …and are homeopathy critics willing servants of the pharmaceutical industry?

 Both are ineradicable narratives that we encounter daily.
 Behind this idea are assumptions that have simply nothing to do with reality.

-And why do we tell you here a lot about it?
+And why do we want to tell you a lot about it?
 We know very well that there are many reasons why people cling to homeopathy despite all the scientific arguments.
 We would also like to reach them with our information because we believe in the persuasive power of valid arguments.
 One of these causes and motives for believing certain positions to be “true” – as the constant references in our discussions to the “bad” pharmaceutical industry and the “good” homeopathic production show – is the story of the oppressed and the strong, which cognitively exerts a great attraction in forming opinions.
 At the very least, it has the function of evading important arguments and apparently taking a higher moral position.
 We understand that.

 But this is not only a fundamental problem in the assessment of complex things and the search for a personal position, but in the case of homeopathy it is simply a grossly false assumption.
 We would like to substantiate this factually in the following.